fib-app

 where

-The value of the parameter should be JSON-encoded.
-In other words, if you look at the URL request that was actually sent, it should be JSON-encoded first, and then URL-encoded.
-The easiest to use where
+The parameter value should be JSON encoded.
+That is, if you look at the actual URL request being made, it should be JSON-encoded first and then URL-encoded.
+The simplest where

-as arguments is to include proper key and value.
-For example, if we want to search for users whose name is tom, we should construct the query like this:
+way to use parameters is to include the appropriate key and value.
+For example, if we wanted to search for users named tom, we would construct the query like this:

 1curl -X GET http://localhost/1.0/person?where=%7B%22name%22%3A%22tom%22%7D